-II.
-A Summary Overview of the Law of Occupation as the Main Legal Framework Governing Occupied Territory
+2 A Summary Overview of the Law of Occupation as the Main Legal Framework Governing Occupied Territory

 International humanitarian law (also known as the law of armed conflict or jus in bello) governs the main duties and faculties of occupying powers over occupied territory.
 Article 42 of the 1907 Hague Regulations (HR) provides that '[t]erritory is considered occupied when it is actually placed under the authority of the hostile army.
-The occupation extends only to the territory where such authority has been established and can be exercised.'9 Other provisions of the 1907 Hague Regulations deal with the administration of occupied territories.
-Moreover, other relevant rules are provided by the 1949 Fourth Geneva Convention (GCIV), and by the 1977 First Additional Protocol (API).
-Taken together, all of these rules form what it is usually referred to as 'the law of occupation', that is the ensemble of international humanitarian law rules designed to govern occupied territory.
+The occupation extends only to the territory where such authority has been established and can be exercised.'9 Other provisions of the 1907 Hague Regulations deal with the administration of occupied territories.10 Moreover, other relevant rules are provided by the 1949 Fourth Geneva Convention (GCIV),11 and by the 1977 First Additional Protocol (API).12 Taken together, all of these rules form what it is usually referred to as 'the law of occupation', that is the ensemble of international humanitarian law rules designed to govern occupied territory.13

-- Onvention (IV) respecting the Laws and Customs of War on Land and its annex: Regulations concerning the Laws and Customs of War on Land, 205 C.T.S. p.
-277. - 10 Ibidem, Articles 42-56. - Geneva Convention Relative to the Protection of Civilian Persons in Time of War (Fourth Geneva Convention) (12 August 1949) 75 U.N.T.S. p.
-287. - Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Protection of Victims of International Armed Conflicts (Protocol I) (8 June 1977) 1125 U.N.T.S. p.
-3. - 13 See, generally, Capotorti, Francesco, L'occupazione nel diritto di guerra, Naples, Jovene, 1949; Migliazza, Alessandro, L'occupazione bellica, Milan, Giuffrè 1949; von Glahn, Gerhard, The Occupation of Enemy Territory: A Commentary on the Law and Practice of Belligerent Occupation, Minneapolis, University of Minnesota Press, 1957; Arai-Takahashi, Yutaka, The Law of Occupation: Continuity and Change of International Humanitarian Law, and Its Interaction with International Human Rights Law, Leiden, Martinus Nijhoff, 2009; Annoni, Alessandra, L'occupazione 'ostile' nel diritto internazionale contemporaneo, Turin, Giappichelli 2012; Ferraro, Tristan (ed.), Expert Meeting: Occupation and Other Forms of Administration of Foreign Territory, Geneva, International Committee of the Red Cross, 2012; Kolb, Robert and Vité, Sylvain, Le droit de l'occupation militaire: perspectives historiques et enjeux juridiques actuels, Brussels, Bruylant, 2009; Benvenisti, Eyal, The International
+9 Convention (IV) respecting the Laws and Customs of War on Land and its annex: Regulations concerning the Laws and Customs of War on Land, 205 C.T.S. p.
+277.

+10 Ibidem, Articles 42-56.

+11 Geneva Convention Relative to the Protection of Civilian Persons in Time of War (Fourth Geneva Convention) (12 August 1949) 75 U.N.T.S. p.
+287.

+12 Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Protection of Victims of International Armed Conflicts (Protocol I) (8 June 1977) 1125 U.N.T.S. p.
+3.

+13 See, generally, Capotorti, Francesco, L'occupazione nel diritto di guerra, Naples, Jovene, 1949; Migliazza, Alessandro, L'occupazione bellica, Milan, Giuffrè 1949; von Glahn, Gerhard, The Occupation of Enemy Territory: A Commentary on the Law and Practice of Belligerent Occupation, Minneapolis, University of Minnesota Press, 1957; Arai-Takahashi, Yutaka, The Law of Occupation: Continuity and Change of International Humanitarian Law, and Its Interaction with International Human Rights Law, Leiden, Martinus

 In very broad brushstrokes, the key point of the law occupation is that the occupying power is vested with governmental duties and faculties even if it does not enjoy sovereignty over the occupied territory.
 The main governing provision in this sense is embodied in Article 43 of the 1907 Hague Regulations, according to which '[t]he authority of the legitimate power having in fact passed into the hands of the occupant, the latter shall take all the measures in his power to restore, and ensure, as far as possible, public order and [civil life], while respecting, unless absolutely prevented, the laws in force in the country.'
 This provision is so central to the law of occupation that it has been defined as a quasi-constitutional rule.
+15

 The law of occupation tries to navigate internal contradictions and ontological conflicts.
-On the one hand, the occupying power is prevented from acquiring sovereignty over the occupied territory, and the local population does not owe any duty of obedience to the occupying power.
-On the other hand, though, the occupying power must administer the occupied territory,
+On the one hand, the occupying power is prevented from acquiring sovereignty over the occupied territory, 16 and the local population does not owe any duty of obedience to the occupying power.
+17 On the other hand, though, the occupying power must administer the occupied territory, providing for the public order and civil life of the local population.
+18 Accordingly, an occupation is a situation where two hostile entities are forced to cohabit temporarily, 19 and the law of occupation tries to strike a balance between these conflicting